 - native title and associated tax, governance, structuring and general commercial advice, concentrating on achieving effective, practical and sustainable outcomes, respecting at all times his clients’ goals, and the importance of obtaining their free, prior and informed consent; and

 - commercial law and commercial litigation, including contractual advice, alternative dispute resolution, consultancy and service agreements.

-Peter serves on the board of Wantok Musik Foundation and Love Your Sister.
+Peter serves on the board of Wantok Musik Foundation.